Introduction by Andrew Berger

 When the commercial reaches national attention, you find shoppers in every supermarket now recognize your dramatic photo, but that photo seems lost irretrievably to you.

 When you hire an attorney to recover copyright damages, your infringing soft drink company generously offers you $3,000, which an expert presents as a reasonable royalty that covers the actual damages lost by a non-distinguished person (you).
-Because you failed to timely register your copyright with the Copyright Office, you cannot recover statutory damages of $30,000 (or more) that would be otherwise payable for a willful infringement, nor can you recover your attorney’s fees.
+Because you failed to register timely your copyright with the Copyright Office, you cannot recover statutory damages of $30,000 (or more) that would be otherwise payable for a willful infringement, nor can you recover your attorney’s fees.

 When you seek to recover the soft drink company’s profits arising from the sale of the drink, you are faced with the reality that your photo generated only indirect profits; that is, no consumer actually paid for the photo itself or for its use in any composite product (such as an album or movie).
 Instead, the photo was incorporated and used to sell another product, the new brand of soft drinks.
 Are you out of luck?

-Thankfully, the answer is you no. You can still recover a portion of the profits from the sales of the soft drink if you can demonstrate that the photo contributed to those profits.
+Thankfully, the answer is no. You can still recover a portion of the profits from the sales of the soft drink if you can demonstrate that the photo contributed to those profits.
 Here are some suggestions for how you might do so.

 Causation is Key